Staining

 Removing Salt Stains:

-There are many products available to address the issue of copper staining some specifically targeted to removal of copper staining, some that are more universal but, will also have a positive effect on the copper stain removal.
+There are many products available to address the issue of salt staining, some specifically targeted to removal of salt staining, some that are more universal but, will also have a positive effect on the copper stain removal.
 So a combination of these can be used to maximise results.
-Following is a treatment that can be applied and as discussed earlier a scaling treatment can be productive an should be considered:
+Following is a treatment that can be applied and as discussed earlier a scaling treatment can be productive and should be considered:

 Salt Stain removal treatment